-- 8.1 A title status report, together with copies of all recorded documents identified in the status report, current to within 30 calendar days of the date of submission of the application, which evidences ownership and all easements on the site, together with a copy of the record document which vests fee title in the Applicant/Owner/Operator. - 8.2 Copies of all existing federal, state, and county permits which are in effect and relate to an activity on the site. - 8.3 If an Applicant/Owner/Operator is other than an individual, a copy of the public document which evidences its legal status and right to conduct business in the State of Michigan. - A list of names, address, telephone/facsimile number(s), and e-mail address of all persons, firms, corporations or other entities having legal or other ownership interest in the property.
+8.1 A title commitment, together which copies of all recorded documents identified in the commitment, current to within 30 calendar days of the date of submission of the application, which evidences ownership and all easements on the site, together with a copy of the record document which vests fee title in the Applicant/Owner/Operator.

+- 8.2 Copies of all existing federal, state, and county permits which are in effect and relate to an activity on the site. - 8.3 If an Applicant/Owner/Operator is other than an individual, a copy of the public document which evidences its legal status and right to conduct business in the State of Michigan. - 8.4 A list of names, address, telephone/facsimile number(s), and e-mail address of all persons, firms, corporations or other entities having legal or equitable interest in the property.